-Major changes for the harbor at Ludington started in 1907 when Congress authorized the expenditure of $839,000 for arrowhead breakwaters.
-Work on the breakwaters began in 1908, and in 1913, the Bureau of Lighthouses started requesting funds for a new breakwater light and fog signal for Ludington, which was “more important than any other port on the east shore of Lake Michigan” due to important car ferry lines that crossed Lake Michigan from its harbor.
+Major changes for the harbor at Ludington started in 1907 when Congress authorized the expenditure of $839,000 for the construction of arrowhead breakwaters.
+Work on the breakwaters began in 1908, and in 1913, the Bureau of Lighthouses started requesting funds for a new breakwater light and fog signal for Ludington, which was “more important than any other port on the east shore of Lake Michigan” due to important railroad car ferry lines that crossed Lake Michigan from its harbor.

 The timber breakwaters were completed in 1914, but before this time acetylene lights had been established on concrete columns to mark the outer end of both the north breakwater and the south breakwater.
 This photograph, taken in March 1916, shows how difficult it was to tend the breakwater lights during the winter months.
 A thirty-one-foot-tall, steel, skeletal tower was mounted atop the base of the old concrete tower on the north breakwater in 1916.

 Funds still had not been allocated for a permanent light and fog signal to mark the breakwaters by 1922, when it was noted that the “entrance between the breakwaters must be found by feeling around in the fog,” as the existing light and fog signal on the southern pier were 1,500 feet inside the entrance to the outer harbor.
 This truth was made clear on February 10, 1922 when Pere Marquette Car Ferry No. 18 crashed into the north breakwater, destroying a twenty-foot section.